IDoCodingStuffs/python-doodles/freeform-log.md

 So I might want to fix that eventually.
 By moving the data loading completely into torchio.

 This could also help with the resizing narrow slices https://github.com/fepegar/torchio/discussions/828

+### 7 PM
+Turns out volume stiching is actually tricky as hell.
+Oh well, hopefully it will be fine.